 What is olaparib?

-Prostate cancer cells with a BRCA1 or BRCA2 mutation need a protein called PARP to repair damaged DNA.
+PARP is a protein found in our cells and it helps to repair damaged DNA.
 Olaparib works by blocking the effect of PARP.
-Without PARP, the damaged DNA can’t be repaired and the prostate cancer cells are more likely to die.
+Without PARP, the damaged DNA can't be repaired and the prostate cancer cells are more likely to die.

 Who can have olaparib?

 Olaparib is a treatment for men with advanced prostate cancer that has stopped responding to hormone therapy.
 You may hear this called hormone-relapsed or castrate-resistant prostate cancer.
-This means your cancer is growing, even though your testosterone levels are being kept low by hormone therapy or surgery to remove the testicles (orchidectomy).
+This means your cancer is growing, even though your testosterone levels are being kept low by hormone therapies such as injections, implants, tablets or surgery to remove the testicles (orchidectomy).

 What are BRCA1 and BRCA2?

 BRCA1 and BRCA2 are two genes that everyone has.
-These genes are passed down from a parent (inherited).
-The function of the BRCA genes is to keep healthy cells growing normally and prevent the growth of cancer cells.
+These genes are passed down from your parents (inherited).
+The function of the BRCA genes is in DNA repair and keeps healthy cells growing normally and prevent the growth of cancer cells.

 In some people, these genes change and don’t work properly – this is called a gene mutation.
 Men with a BRCA1 or BRCA2 gene mutation have a higher risk of prostate cancer.
-Your body can create these gene mutations over time or they can be inherited.
+Your body can create these gene mutations over time (somatic) or they can be inherited (germline).

-Prostate cancer cells with a BRCA1 or BRCA2 mutation need a protein called PARP to repair.
+Prostate cancer cells with a BRCA1 or BRCA2 mutation need PARP to repair.
 Olaparib blocks PARP, which makes it harder for cancer cells to live and grow.
-This means they are more likely to die.
+This means the cancer cells are more likely to die.

 How do I know if I have a BRCA1 or BRCA2 gene mutation?

-You may already know you have a BRCA1 or BRCA2 gene mutation.
+You may already know you have an inherited BRCA1 or BRCA2 gene mutation.
 If you have a family history of certain cancer, you may have already had a test to look for changes in your genes (genetic test).

 If you don’t know if you have a BRCA mutation, speak to your hospital doctor, they may refer you for genetic testing.